filiphsps/WiiCraft/README.md

 WiiCraft
 =========

-WiiCraft, is a Voxel Engine Homebrew project for the Nintendo Wii/Wii U
+WiiCraft, is a Voxel Engine Homebrew project for the Nintendo Wii/Wii U.

 Required
 -----------